|Position||Last month||Banking group|

 Do to the nature of the logs and the pictures they paint about each bank, we don’t publish the logs.
 However, they are definitely available to regulators, law enforcement and other government agencies for an appropriate fee.
 If you are interested in the logs for your country, please contact us.

 We currently check all major domestic regulated banks in Canada.
-We do check banks in other countries, but do not currently publish charts for those.
+We check banks in other countries, but we do not currently publish charts for those.

 The Digital Banking Security Index was started in Canada.
-It was created by someone who was not too enthralled with their bank's idea of security, and wanted to make the world a safer place.
+It was created by someone who was not impressed with Scotiabank's (their bank at the time) idea of what security looked like, and wanted to make the world a safer place by measuring and quantifying how bad the problem was.
 The manual safety checks that were being repeatedly performed on this bank were eventually automated, and then these tests were extended to encompass more banks, allowing us to compare other banks to the original bank.
 Currently, we check banks across three four countries on three continents.